What Is Anterior Pelvic Tilt?

 How Long Does Improvement Take?

-There is no universal timeline.
-Some people notice reduced stiffness and better awareness within a few weeks.
-More meaningful changes in posture and strength usually take longer — often several months of consistent work.
-Individual factors like how long the pattern has been present, anatomy, and training history all affect the rate of change.
+There's no universal timeline.
+Most people notice reduced stiffness and better body awareness within a few weeks of consistent work.
+Meaningful changes in posture and strength take longer - typically 8–16 weeks.
+How long the pattern has been present, your anatomy, and training history all affect the rate of progress.